 As the name suggests it’s mostly a reminder rather than a schedule message.
 There is no option to setup daily recurring reminders.
 Also, you can’t schedule messages more than twenty-four hours.
 Again, this isn’t what I was looking for, so I continued my search.

-The problem with both the methods is that you can’t automate this every day.
+The problem with both the above methods is that you can’t automate this every day.
 Even though you can schedule for a few hours in advance, you still have to type those commands manually.

 Thankfully, you can send a reoccurring reminder on Slack with good old IFTTT recipe.
 It can send a personal message as well (not via SlackBot).
 The only downside is, the message is sent from IFTTT account (shows the name and display picture of IFTTT) so you coworker can tell, the message comes from the bot and not in person.